 The Bluetooth RSSI measurement accuracy for all measured access points shall be fulfilled according to the accuracy as specified in the clause 6.

-4.4.2.3 Measurement Reporting Delay
+4.4.2.3 E-UTRA Measurement Reporting Delay

 This requirement assumes that that the measurement report is not delayed by other LPP signalling on the DCCH.
 This measurement reporting delay excludes a delay uncertainty resulted when inserting the measurement report to the TTI of the uplink DCCH.
 The delay uncertainty is: 2 x TTIDCCH.
 This measurement reporting delay excludes any delay caused by no UL resources for UE to send the measurement report.

+4.4.2.4 NR Measurement Requirements

+Same as 4.4.2.2.

+4.4.2.5 NR Measurement Reporting Delay

+Same as 4.4.2.3.